Layered Blackberry Tart

 Remove from oven and spread the blackberry chia mixture over the top of the baked crust.

-Arrange the halved blackberries on top of that and sprinkle the remaining crumble evenly over the top of the berries.
+Arrange the bowl of blackberry mixture on top of that and sprinkle the remaining crumble evenly over the top of the berries.

 Bake for 40-45 minutes or until the filling is bubbling and the crust is lightly brown.